xsolla/xsolla-sdk-php/README.md

 ## Getting Started

-Please register your [Merchant Account](https://publisher.xsolla.com/signup) and create the project.
+Please register your [Publisher Account](https://publisher.xsolla.com/signup) and create the project.
 In order to use the PHP SDK Library you'll need:
 * MERCHANT_ID
 * API_KEY